Nityak25/Course/README.md

 ### Fourth step
 ---
-* By Course_info() function we can get all about course and classes and user have to select the class
+* By Course_info() function we can get all about course and classes and user have to select the class.

 ### Five step
 ---
-* By Linkgetter() function we can get class link<br/>
+* By Linkgetter() function we can get class link.<br/>
 * ChatBot will give the link of the recorded session for the class which was selected by the user.
 <br/>